 Context: Caring for at-risk youth

-Everyone who decides to become a guardian for unaccompanied foreign minors (UAMs) undergoes a selection process.
+Everyone who decides to become a guardian for unaccompanied foreign minors (UAM) undergoes a selection process.
 Those selected receive basic training from the Guardianship Service.
 Our Helpdesk then offers an expansion of this training.
 We focus on the following skills:

 - Knowledge: understanding of the institutions that are involved in making decisions for the minor; understanding of the legislation, appeals process, personal rights, etc.

 - Know-how: how to prepare the minor for an interview; how to conduct research and negotiate long-term solutions constructively with the authorities in charge; how to temper the expectations of the minor with the realities of the host country.

 - Interpersonal skills: maintaining adequate distance with each unaccompanied minor while continuing to provide a large source of support; knowing how to help minors make decisions; success in preparing them for adulthood.

 Grow independent guardians’ knowledge, their know-how, and their relationships with minors.
 Support is adapted to guardians’ needs throughout the guardianship process.